-Silver Tide Hollow was the boon that we all needed.
-It had been ages since the devastating sea monster attack that had left us stranded in the ocean, and our numbers had been growing thinner, even with the recent victory at the prison camp.
+Gold Hollow was the boon that we all needed.
+It had been ages since the devastating sea monster attack that left us stranded in the ocean, and our numbers had been growing thinner, even with the recent victory at the prison camp.
 We had been on the run, been hiding, for far too long.

 The stronghold we had been told about turned out to be just that.

-My routine was disrupted only a few days after our arrival when I was summoned by Erunak to speak with a particularly interesting member of the Earthen Ring.
-He was named Toshe, and I didn’t care for him.
+My routine was disrupted only a few days after our arrival when I was summoned by Erisk to speak with a particularly interesting member of Stonehaven Command.
+He was named Bosch, and I didn’t care for him.

-“The time has come to push back the naga,” Toshe said as soon as I was within speaking distance.
+“The time has come to push back the Zinji,” Bosch said as soon as I was within speaking distance.
 “You’re the man to help lead the charge.”

 “I’ll happily lead the charge,” I replied.
 “You have an army around here that we don’t know about?
 Because none of these poor souls are going to launch a full-scale assault.”

-“Salvation is at hand,” Toshe boomed.
-“Fathom-Lord Zin’jatar died at your hands, but his plans remained in motion.
+“Salvation is at hand,” Bosch boomed.
+“Sea-Lord Zin’jatar died at your hands, but his plans remained in motion.
 At last, the reward for his slaughter has revealed itself to us.
 All of the prisoners we have been unable to locate… we found them.”

 “Oh, right.
 The big conch shell.
 You’re telling me that’s alive?”

-“Nespirah is a massive crustacean,” Toshe confirmed.
-“The shell is massive, and filled with many cavities.
-The naga have taken refuge within those crevices, and that is where they have held our allies.”
+“Narshina is a massive crustacean,” Bosch confirmed.
+“The shell is large, and filled with many cavities.
+The Zinji have taken refuge within those crevices, and that is where they are holding our allies.”

 “Why?”
 I asked.
 “What does a giant crustacean do for them?”

-“So, now you can see,” Toshe said.
+“So, now you can see,” Bosch said.
 “Our prisoners must be freed.
-The naga must be stopped.
+The Zinji must be stopped.
 We have only one option.”

 I sighed.
 “Alright.
 Let me gather our most capable soldiers…”

-A few short hours later and we were outside of Nespirah’s shell.
+A few short hours later, we were outside of Narshina’s shell.
 I had just fourteen men with me on this run.
-Toshe had suggested I bring at least a hundred fighters.
+Bosch had suggested I bring at least a hundred fighters.
 I wasn’t sure how aware of our situation he really was.

-The naga had definitely taken up residence inside of Nespirah’s shell.
-Our one benefit to being such a small group of individuals was that we were able to easily pass through the naga guards that loomed outside of the massive structure.
+The Zinji had definitely taken up residence inside the creature’s shell.
+Our one benefit to being such a small group of individuals was that we were able to easily pass between the guards that loomed outside of the massive structure.

-“The new Fathom-Lord will be a problem,” Toshe said, mostly to himself.
+“The new Sea-Lord will be a problem,” Bosch said quietly to me as we moved.

 “Is he worse than the old one?”

-“I cannot say,” Toshe replied, his eyes scanning the area with great frequency.
+“I cannot say,” he replied, his eyes scanning the area with great frequency.
 “He is our primary target.
-As you have seen before, a quick decisive kill of the leader causes a momentary panic in the naga.”
+As you have seen, killing one of their leaders can cause a momentary panic in the Zinji.”

 I gave a firm nod.
 “Okay, here we go.”

-Before Toshe could say anything else, I forced myself forward through the water.
-I had done this enough already to know that my ice bombs were devastating on the naga.
+Before Bosch could say anything else, I forced myself forward through the water.
+I had done this enough already to know that my ice bombs were devastating on the enemy.
 They were not used to being attacked like that.
 I knew how to do this, and I needed to know we were going to win the day.
-The new Fathom-Lord was going down.
+The new Sea-Lord was going down.

 “Hey!”
 I shouted through the water, my voice not reaching very far.
 “I’m here for you!”

-The Fathom-Lord, a fairly small naga, turned toward me just as my ice bomb reached his chest.
-There was a moment where the water turned a dark red, but the currents soon carried the blood away and all that was left was the shredded remains of another naga leader.
+The Sea-Lord, a fairly small Zinji compared to his predecessor, turned toward me just as my ice bomb reached his chest.
+There was a moment where the water turned a dark red, but the currents soon carried the blood away and all that was left was the shredded remains of another Zinji leader.

-The panic that Toshe spoke of was instant.
+The panic that Bosch spoke of was instant.

-Just like the prison camp, the naga scattered in fear.
+Just like the prison camp, the enemy scattered in fear.

 “Flee!”
 I shouted.
 “Flee or fight.
 Your life ends today!”

-I knew they weren’t going to run far.
-There were dozens of other naga out there, and plenty of angry Fathom-Lords that would want to avenge this death.
-I signaled to Toshe and we began the next part of the plan.
+The creatures turned and fled, but I knew they weren’t going to go far.
+There were dozens of other forces out there, and plenty of angry Sea-Lords that would want to avenge their ally’s death.
+I signaled to Bosch and we began the next part of the plan.

-Stepping inside the moist, hot, air inside Nespirah’s shell was not unlike stepping inside the mouth of a living human being.
+Stepping through the moist, hot, air inside Narshina’s shell was not unlike stepping inside the mouth of any other living being.
 There was a substance, a slime, all over the shell’s interior walls.

 We slid through a narrow passageway, slime-coated, and I felt warm air blowing out while cold air was pulled in.
 I tried not to think of someone climbing through an ear canal.

-“What are you doing here?” the shaman asked, sounding angry.
+“What are you doing here?” the Zinji asked, sounding angry.

-“Your time is up, Duran,” Toshe said.
+“Your time is up, Duran,” Bosch said.
 “It is time to end this.”

 “We still have time,” Duran said, his anger turning to fear.